 No one should have to be mistreated by police officers, prison workers or other government employees.

 If you have been injured by the police or subjected to physical abuse by guards or correctional officers while in jail or prison, you may have a claim for violation of your civil rights to pursue compensation for the pain and suffering you have experienced.

 A civil rights lawsuit can also hold the guilty party accountable for misconduct, discouraging that person from ever doing such a thing to someone else.

 Standing Up For People In New York City Harmed By Police Brutality, Prison Guard Abuse, And Other Misconduct

 During the past 35 years, Samuel Gregory with the Law Offices of Samuel Gregory, P.C., has proven himself to be one of the toughest and most talented trial lawyers in New York.
-From law offices in Brooklyn, he offers free consultations to anyone who has been subjected to police beatings, police brutality or mistreatment by government employees anywhere in New York or eastern New Jersey.
+From law offices in Brooklyn, he offers free consultations to anyone who has been subjected to police beatings, police brutality or mistreatment by government employees anywhere in New York.

 What To Expect When Filing A Civil Rights Claim

 If attorney Sam Gregory takes on your civil rights case, he will take a detailed statement about the facts and launch a full investigation.
 If the case is valid, he will file a comprehensive summons and complaint in federal or state court.